Cookie Consent by Free Privacy Policy Generator

 GFR Medical Abbreviation

 Measured GFR (mGFR) is considered the most accurate method for assessing kidney function.
 It involves injecting a marker substance, such as inulin or iohexol, into the bloodstream and monitoring its clearance rate from the body.
 This direct measurement precisely reflects the filtration capacity of the kidneys.
-However, mGFR requires specialized equipment, is time-intensive, and is often reserved for research or cases where absolute precision is necessary.
+However, mGFR requires specialised equipment, is time-intensive, and is often reserved for research or cases where absolute precision is necessary.

 In contrast, estimated GFR (eGFR) is calculated using a formula that incorporates serum creatinine levels, age, sex, and race. eGFR is less invasive and more practical for routine clinical use, as it only requires a blood test to measure creatinine.
 While it’s highly effective for identifying kidney dysfunction in most patients, eGFR is an approximation and may be less accurate in certain populations, such as those with unusual muscle mass or extreme body sizes.
 Ultimately, eGFR is widely used in clinical settings due to its simplicity and accessibility.